PatrickGono/cpp_nanodegree_capstone/README.md

 ### Compiling and Testing (1/1)
 * The submission must compile and run without errors on the Udacity project workspace. ✓
-  - Used the same dependencies as the start project, so should hopefully compile without any issues
+  - Used the same dependencies as the starting project, should hopefully compile without any issues

 ### Loops, Functions, I/O (3/4)
 * The project demonstrates an understanding of C++ functions and control structures. ✓
   - `simulation` class: `while` loop line XY, `for` loop line XY, `if` statement line XY, `switch` statement line XY
 * ~~The project reads data from a file and process the data, or the program writes data to a file.~~ 𐄂
 * The project accepts user input and processes the input. ✓
-  - `controller` class
+  - `controller` class processes keyboard and mouse input
 * The project uses data structures and immutable variables. ✓
   - `simulation` class uses `std::vector` on multiple occasions, as well as `const` variables whenever possible